daveB1978/PREPAIR/README.md

 addpath(genpath('/PATH/chronux'))
 ```

-where PATH is the path to the chronux directory.
+where PATH is the path where chronux and afni_matlab are installed.

 ## Installing

 Our software package PREPAIR is available at our lab Git - [PREPAIR](https://github.com/daveB1978/PREPAIR).

-We recommend running the `PREPAIR_demo1.m` or `PREPAIR_demo2.m` script in order to test if the program was downloaded successfully.
+We recommend running the `PREPAIR_demo1.m` or `PREPAIR_demo2.m` script to test if the program was sucessfully downloaded.

 ## Running